Send the link below via email or IMCopy

 * Georg Lukács (1885-1971), a Hungarian Marxist critic, invented REFLECTIONISM by applying Marx and Engels' ideas to literature.

 *Based on the kind of close reading advocated by New Critics--but to discover how literary characters and their relationships reveal class conflict or oppression/liberation in an economic system.

 Marxists and Literature

-* Most are proponents of DIALECTICAL MATERIALISM: who owns a society's means of production controls that society's beliefs.
-The
+* Most are proponents of DIALECTICAL MATERIALISM: the group that owns a society's means of production

 * Literature is reflective of--and can dramatically influence--the economic conditions of a society.